tamu-edu/it-cloud-docs/src/cps/email/spf.md

 ## SPF Requirements

-All `tamu.edu` domains which send mail are required to have an SPF record in DNS.
-The SPF record should be configured to inherit from the root `tamu.edu` domain.
+All 'tamu.edu' domains which send mail are required to have an SPF record in DNS.
+The SPF record should be configured to inherit from the root 'tamu.edu' domain.
 The SPF record should be set to:

 `v=spf1 redirect:tamu.edu`